Racopokemon/ImageSort/README.md

   * Hopefully not too hard since javafx should be a media library
   * probably no exif rotation?!
 * Copy option
-  * every image can also be copied to the folders a, b, c
+  * every image can also be copied to the folders 1, 2, 3 (the numbering of the categories is turned into a, b, c)
-  * clickable, or with the keys
+  * clickable, or with the keys 1, 2, 3
   * filter also for these folders
 * Progress bar
   * ~~127/238 images and a bar (also for the filtered view)~~